Indoor toddler activities to keep mama sane and working at home.

 I started blogging when my twins weren’t yet two years old.
-I’ve learned over the years how to have time management and be more productive blogging, freelance writing for my clients, course creation, and – at one time – coaching as a mom to twins.
+I’ve learned over the years how to have better time management and be more productive blogging, freelance writing for my clients, course creation, and – at one time – coaching.

-But, how do you keep your kids busy so you can finally start your blog?
+But, how do you keep your kids busy with toddler activities so you can finally start your blog?

-While my twins have each other to play with, most of the time they argue when they play (mostly over what to play with since my son loves Rescue Bots and Batman while my daughter is into LOL Dolls and Barbies), so I’ve had to come up with clever ways to keep my children occupied so that I can have more time to grow my blog and income.
+While my twins have each other to play with, most of the time they argue during toddler activities (mostly over what to play with since my son loves Rescue Bots and Batman while my daughter is into LOL Dolls and Barbies), so I’ve had to come up with clever ways to keep my children occupied so that I can have more time to grow my blog and income.

 There are a lot of stay at home moms that want to start a blog – and you should! – but may have some apprehension if it’s really possible to start a successful blog with a child or small children.